indrekots/indrekots.github.io/_posts/articles/2013-04-26-xsltexception-caused-by-jrebel.md

 categories: articles
 tags: [java, jrebel, windows, maven, pom.xml, rebel.xml]
 image:
   feature:
   credit:
   creditlink:
 comments: true
 share: true
+aging: true
 ---

 I stumbled upon a problem where a Java web application complained about an XsltException which was caused by a missing stylesheet.
 Although the stylesheet existed, it was not found for some reason.

 After configuring log4j to see, where the app was looking for the stylesheet, I realised that it was being looked for from the wrong location.
 The cause of the problem was Maven and JRebel.
 The following is a snippet from the pom.xml file.

 {% highlight xml %}
 <webResources>